cheoljun95/deprecated.cheoljun95.github.io/_portfolio/portfolio-v.md

 <p style="text-align:justify;">

 The architecture of the encoder model is a Seq2seq model, as both input and output data are sequences.
 The model utilizes biLSTM combined with attention mechanism, followed by the method of [17].
 The word embedding was initialized with GloVe [18].
-The input consists of words from a natural language question and yields a sequence of symbolic instructions, and their types. <br><br>
+The input consists of words from a natural language question and yields a sequence of symbols, instructions, and their types. <br><br>

 Executer Module <br><br>